anolte-DSC/Python_Time_Series/README.md

-## Material for the workshop "Time Series Analysis and Prediction" with focus on Earth Sciences at the Data Science Center (DSC), University of Bremen.
+## Material for the workshop "Time Series Analysis and Prediction" with focus on Earth Sciences at the Data Science Center (DSC), University of Bremen

 The material in this repository includes:
 - Notebooks_Exercises (Python notebooks with code for time series analysis and prediction including unsolved exercises)